julzaza/wildwitchherbs/_posts/2025-08-04-artemisia-annua-tea-benefits.md

     answer: "Historically, Europeans drank bitters in spring and late summer to support the body during shifts in temperature, diet, and rhythm."

   - question: "Can I blend Artemisia with other herbs?"
-    answer: "Traditionally, it pairs with cooling herbs or grounding roots.
+    answer: "Traditionally, it pairs with cooling herbs or grounding roots."

   - question: "Is Artemisia linked to midsummer or solstice rites?"
     answer: "Yes.
 It was often gathered around midsummer fires, believed to shield the bearer from wandering spirits."